 Current members include I.M.
-Pei, master architect; Yo-Yo Ma, renowned cellist; Steve Chen, co-founder of YouTube; Leroy Chiao, NASA Astronaut; David Ho, AIDS researcher and 1996 Time Man of the Year; and Michelle Kwan, figure skating champion.
+Pei, master architect; Yo-Yo Ma, renowned cellist; Leroy Chiao, NASA Astronaut; David Ho, AIDS researcher and 1996 Time Man of the Year; Jerry Yang, co-founder of Yahoo; and Ronnie Chan, entrepreneur and philanthropist.
 Membership to the Committee of 100 is by invitation.

-The Committee’s purpose is to provide leadership and act as a constructive force in the dual mission of:
+The Committee provides leadership and acts as a constructive force in the dual mission of: